Honoring My Parents (Exodus 20:12)

 We’ve been looking at the Ten Commandments – at the ten values that God gave us with which we can build strong families.
 Today, it’s time to look at the fourth value — the one about the Sabbath — but I didn’t think you’d mind if we looked at the fifth value.
 Exodus 20:12 says, “Honor your father and mother.
 Then you will live a long, full life in the land the LORD your God will give you.”

 Today is the day that Hallmark has been waiting for.
 It’s Mother’s Day.
-Today, many of us will be going to restaurants, picking up the phone, and giving cards and flowers to our mothers.
+Today, many of us will visit restaurants, call our mothers, and give them cards and flowers.
 More flowers are sold on Mother’s Day than on Valentine’s Day.
 It’s time to honor our mothers for all they’ve done for us.

 God started by giving four values that have to do with him.
 God said, “If you want to live the life that I designed you to live, you’ve got to put me first.
 You’ve got to get rid of any substitutes.
 You’ve got to take me seriously.
-And you’ve got to follow the maintenance schedule.”?
+Be sure to adhere to the maintenance schedule.”
 Successful living begins with putting God first.
 We can’t live the lives that God designed for us unless we get our relationship with him right.
 We’ve spent three weeks looking at these values, and we’re going to return to the fourth one next week.

 But God didn’t just give us values that tell us how to relate to him.
 God also gave us values that tell us how to live with each other.
-Out of the Ten Commandments, God have us six that tell us how to live successfully in human relationships with other people.
-And the order isn’t accidental.
-Do you want to live the life that God has designed you to live??
-Do you want to have successful and fulfilling relationships with other people??
-Then it begins with this command – the first value that God gives about human relationships: “Honor your father and mother.”?
-This is the foundational value of human relationship.
+Out of the Ten Commandments, God gave us six that guide us in building successful relationships with others.
+The arrangement is intentional and not coincidental.
+Do you want to live the life that God has designed you to live?
+Do you want to have successful and fulfilling relationships with other people?
+The first command about human relationships is to "Honor your father and mother."
+This is the foundational value of human relationships.
 Your attitude toward your parents will color every other attitude in your life.

-The word honor means to give weight.
-Honoring your parents means to view them as weighty – to hold them in high esteem, elevating them to a place of importance and reverence.
-This isn’t just a commandment for kids.
+The term "honor" signifies bestowing significance or value.
+Honoring your parents means valuing them highly and giving them the respect they deserve.
+This principle extends beyond mere guidance for children.
 You’ll notice there’s no time limit on this command.
-You can be eighty years old and your parents could be a hundred.
+You can be eighty years old, and your parents could be a hundred.
 We’re commanded to honor our mothers and our fathers no matter how old they are.
 We can even honor our parents after they’re gone, well into our own mature years.
-We can honor our parents’ memory.
+We can celebrate and cherish the memories of our parents.

 Why did God give us this commandment?

 Our parents shape our lives.
 You are who you are because of your parents.
-One author writes, “What relationships challenge us more than those we maintain over the course of an entire lifetime??
+One author writes, “What relationships challenge us more than those we maintain over the course of an entire lifetime?
 And what relationship has more potential for both love and hate – and joy and sorrow – than the parent-child relationship?”
-(Bill Hybels, Laws of the Heart)

 Your parents gave you more than your genes.
 They gave you your outlook on life.
 They either affirmed or discouraged you in discovering your interests, your abilities, and your aptitudes.
 You began to see the world the way that they saw it.
 They either accepted and praised you, or they ignored and belittled you.
 Your parents shaped your outlook.

 Your parents gave you your view of authority.
 You either reject or accept authority today because of your parents.
-Children learn from their parents that certain lines must be drawn, certain expectations must be met, and certain people must be respected and obeyed.
-How a child learns about authority in the home will determine how she relates to teachers, coaches, employers, officials – and ultimately, to God.
+Children learn from their parents about setting boundaries, meeting expectations, and showing respect and obedience to others.
+A child's understanding of authority at home shapes how she interacts with teachers, coaches, employers, officials, and ultimately, God.

-Your parents also shaped your values.
+Your parents played a significant role in shaping your values.
 As a child and a teenager, you learned what your parents saw as important or unimportant.
-If your parents chased success, you probably are chasing success.
+If your parents chase success, you probably are chasing success.
 If they were tight with money, you’re probably tight with money.
 If they valued education, then you probably value education.
 If they had a genuine and growing relationship with Jesus Christ, then you probably learned the value of that relationship.
 You either accepted or rebelled against your parents’ values.
 Your values are largely a result of the values that your parents instilled in you.
 Your parents have shaped your life.

 He was a man who appeared to have everything, and yet his marriage, family, and health were falling apart.
 He had ulcers, migraines, and occasional chest pains.
 His wife was ready to leave him.
 He owned his own business, and so he had the freedom to set his own hours.
 And he chose his hours: nineteen to twenty per day.
 The odd time that he was home, he was sullen and withdrawn.
 His anger was explosive, and he drank too much.
 He admitted that his life was a bundle of activity and accumulation, but he could never do enough, and he could never earn enough to be satisfied.

 When asked about his father one day, his mood became dramatically altered.
-His counselor learned that his father had regularly told his son, “You’re a bum; you will always be a bum, nothing better!”?
+His counselor learned that his father had regularly told his son, “You’re a bum; you will always be a bum, nothing better!”
 Without even knowing it, this man had set his life’s goal as proving his dad wrong.
 He wanted his father to say, “Son, you’re not a bum.
-I was entirely wrong.”?
+I was completely mistaken.”
 Sadly, his father had been dead for years, but his life goal hadn’t changed.

-Another reason why God have us this command is because our parents are imperfect.
-Mother’s Day isn’t about perfect parents.
-Nobody here had perfect parents.
+Another reason why God has given us this command is because our parents are imperfect.
+Mother’s Day isn’t about being a perfect parent.
+None of us had flawless parents.
 When it comes to Father’s Day, there are some cards I can’t buy, because if I bought them they wouldn’t be truthful.
 One of the reasons that God gave us this command, “Honor your parents,” is for this very reason: because our parents are imperfect.

 There is only one perfect parent, and that is God.
 The rest of us are deeply flawed.
 Nobody has perfect parents, and you’re not a perfect parent either.
 Look at the families of the Bible.
 There’s not a perfect family in sight.
 Leonard Sweet writes:

-I’m learning the truth of what Susan Hill said: “The moment you have children yourself, you forgive your parents everything.”?
-Your parents weren’t perfect??
+I’m learning the truth of what Susan Hill said: “The moment you have children yourself, you forgive your parents everything.”
+Your parents weren't flawless?
 Join the club.
 Nobody has imperfect parents.
 God calls us to honor our parents anyway.

 The fifth commandment isn’t based on merit.
 It doesn’t say, “Honor your parents if they’ve done a really good job.
 This command is based on obedience.
 It’s based on our relationship with God.
 If we want to obey God and enjoy the life that he’s designed us for, we have to take this step.